-[2] Mid-century modern building technology form of this parabolashaped structure and its thin concrete shell construction.
+[2] Mid-century modern building technology made possible the form of this parabolashaped structure and its thin concrete shell construction.
 Built in 1961 as the lobby of the La Concha Motel in Las Vegas, it was designed by Paul Revere Williams, one of the first prominent African-American architects.
-It was moved to a new location and rehalitated to serve as the Neon Museum, and is often cited as architecture.
+It was moved to a new location and rehabilitated to serve as the Neon Museum, and is often cited as an example of Googie architecture.
 Credit: Photographed with permission at The Neon Museum, Las Vegas, Nevada.